ericwoud/buildR64ubuntu/README.md

 * Much faster startup due to changing from ifupdown (/etc/network/interfaces) to systemd-networkd.service (/etc/systemd/network).
 * Build on R64
+* New bootheader fix, no need for mmcblk0boot0, but still use GPT.
 * Build sdmmc and emmc version
 * Build/install emmc version when running on the sdmmc version.
 * Write to image file instead of sd-card.
 To examine the result, use GNOME Disks -> menu -> "Attach Disk Image"